Ol Pejeta Conservancy is a haven for protecting endangered species. Naicef highlights the best of Kenya’s Ol Pejeta Conservancy Nanyuki in this guide.

 Interesting facts about Kenya’s Ol Pejeta Conservancy

-The conservancy is home of the world’s last two Northern White Rhino.
+The conservancy is home to one of the last two Northern White Rhinos and is a hub for research and innovation.

 The name “Ol Pejeta” means a “place of burning”.

 Without disturbing animals in the conservancy, there are 10 infra-red cameras set up on wildlife pathways.
-The cameras monitor behavior of the conservancy’s species.
+The cameras monitthe or behaviour of the conservancy’s species.
 The insights are to help learn why and when they move to certain areas including the nocturnal animals.

 The estate is to provide financial support to the conservancy for the short- and long-term goals.
 For assurance of freedom of movement for the residents, the estate if predator-proof.
 This also assures herbivores they have escaped being the predator’s meal.